-Johns Hopkins University grants credit for many Advanced Placement (AP) examinations.
-If you took AP exams, please have your scores sent to Johns Hopkins University as soon as possible.
-AP scores will be entered on your academic record upon receipt.
 The Whiting School's Office of Academic Affairs decides what AP credits can be counted toward an engineering degree.
 Please visit the link below if you have questions about your AP credits:

-http://engineering.jhu.edu/academic-advising/
+http://engineering.jhu.edu/undergraduate-studies/academic-policies-procedures-undergraduate/

 CHEMISTRY: A score of four or five on the AP Chemistry exam exempts a student from taking the Intro Chemistry I and II sequence (030.101, 030.102).
 In that case, Chemistry Lab is waived.
+Students with AP Chemistry are encouraged to enroll in 030.103 Applied Chemical Equilibrium and Reactivity with Lab to ensure a solid foundation in college level chemistry.

 PHYSICS: A score of four or five on Physics C (parts one and two) exempts a student from the Physics I and II sequence (171.101, 171.102), but the corresponding Physics Labs (173.111, 173.112) are required.
 No AP credit is awarded for Physics B. For additional information about AP credits, please consult your Engineering 101 Program Planning Guide provided by the Whiting School of Engineering.
+Note: AP credit for Physics I or II is 4 credits each, whereas Physics I and II with lab at JHU are 5 credits each.
+For students with AP credit, this means that an additional course in Physics must be taken to make up for the 1 or 2 credit shortfall in the Physics credits.